laurawpaaby/EduChatEval/docs/index.md

 - Initiate an interface with locally hosted, open-source models (e.g., via LM Studio or Hugging Face)
 - Log interactions in structured formats (JSON/CSV) for downstream analysis
 - Train and applu classifiers to predict customized interaction classes and visualize patterns across conversations

+### User Guides and API
+To run the full pipeline, the package requires integration with LM Studio (for local model hosting) and the Hugging Face ecosystem.
+Step-by-step tutorials are provided in the [User Guide section](user_guides/userguide_intro.md/), covering setup, configuration, and usage across all modules—from data generation to classification and visualization.

+Detailed information on the available classes, functions, and configuration options can be found in the [API reference](api/api_frame_gen.md/).

+**Be aware**, that the package can be run on python 3.12 due to the dependency on ...